Dodgers win 5th in a row with 3 solo HRs in 3-1 win at Texas

 OUT AT HOME

 Dodgers RF Yasiel Puig, in the lineup while awaiting a ruling on his appeal of a two-game suspension from a bench-clearing incident Aug.
-16 against San Francisco, had a two-out triple in the seventh inning.
-He was thrown out trying to steal home even after getting a good jump off third base against Claudio.
-Puig didn’t play Tuesday after his appeal hearing.
+16 against San Francisco, had the triple in the seventh, when his face slammed into the ground on an awkward slide into the bag.
+The inning ended when he was thrown out trying to steal home even after getting a good jump off third base against reliever Alex Claudio.

 THE OTHER LEAGUE